shabin5785/react-notes/Notes_1.md

 - check how componets re renders , with parent component rendering etc. espeically with useEffect.

 - we can return a fn from useEffect, whcih is a cleanup  method called when component unmount.
 So similar to componentDidUnmount

+- we can write custom hooks.
+Its just a common function that generalizes the useEffect and useState method taht we write for similar components.
+The generic hooks accepts paramerts like normal fns, and use it to change the way effect or state is used.
+We then use this generic hook in our other components instead of repeating the same code.